-Most of the WWTP equipment will be located outside and should be designed for noise reduction capable of maintaining low noise levels (recognizing that the WWTP will be surrounded by residential neighborhoods), odor control, and weather protection for the hot, humid conditions and hurricane wind speeds of central Florida.
+Most of the WWTP equipment will be located outside and should be designed for noise reduction capable of maintaining low noise levels (recognizing that the WWTP will be adjacent to residential properties), odor control, and weather protection for the hot, humid conditions and hurricane wind speeds of central Florida.
 The OWNER has limited staff and will most likely engage part-time contract operators for day-to-day operation of the WWTP.
 The proposal should address these concerns by discussing and including the following specific items:

 - Sound attenuating enclosures, at a minimum, for process blowers, generators, and other noise-producing elements in accordance with criteria in Appendix A. Identify any potential noise sources in the proposal and discuss any additional steps to mitigate noise issues.
-Equipment should be arranged to minimize the direct line-of-sight to noise sources from adjacent housing on the North, West, and South sides of the site. - Odor prevention and control measures should be discussed, particularly for the headworks/screening and residuals handling areas.
-Aerosol drift should be addressed, and any hazards identified, and control measures discussed. - Lightning protection shall be provided for all exposed electrical equipment and control panels.
-The proposal should also discuss, and the design should include, provisions for the prevention of upsets and overflows upon failure of any PLC or interruption of the SCADA system in general. - The WWTP will be located at a site bounded on three sides North, West, and South- by residential communities.
+Equipment should be arranged to minimize the direct line-of-sight to noise sources from adjacent housing on the East, West, and South sides of the site. - Odor prevention and control measures should be included in areas known to produce noxious odors, particularly for the headworks/screening and residuals handling areas.
+Aerosol drift should be addressed, and any hazards identified, and control measures included, if needed. - Lightning protection shall be provided for all exposed electrical equipment and control panels.
+The proposal should also discuss, and the design should include provisions for the prevention of upsets and overflows upon failure of any PLC or interruption of the controls system in general. - The WWTP will be located at a site bounded on three sides East, West, and South by residential properties.
 To the greatest extent possible, the equipment arrangement should take into account this geometry and minimize direct line-of-sight view of potentially unsightly process areas including but not limited to the headworks/screening and residuals handling processes.
 The proposal should be based upon the SUPPLIER's standard installation and coatings, and those standards should be illustrated with appropriate descriptive language and graphics.
 However, if the SUPPLIER has suggestions for attractive and/or unique options for coatings, housings/coverings, or other treatments at extra cost, these options and costs will be considered.

-A climate controlled electrical building supplied and installed by the General Contractor will house the MCC, PLC, HMI, and ATS.
-The electrical facilities shall be housed in a pre-cast concrete building rated to meet the latest version of the Florida Building Code.
-The backup generator will be slab mounted and powered by natural gas.
+A climate controlled electrical building supplied and installed by the General Contractor will house the switchboard, MCC, PLC, HMI, and ATS.
+The electrical facilities shall be housed in a building rated to meet the latest version of the Florida Building Code.
+The backup generator will be slab mounted, powered by natural gas, and supplied and installed by Others.
 The process equipment for the base option is described in the Preliminary Design Report (Appendix C).
 The SUPPLIER shall provide a control system that integrates the controls as needed, as described in the Preliminary Design Report (Appendix C).